dennisbergevin/cypress-plugin-last-failed/README.md

 }
 ```

-- Once the plugin is enabled and to allow for the Cypress Module API node script to know which failed tests to run, failed test titles from each run will be written to a `test-results` directory.
+- Failed test titles from each run will be written to a `test-results` directory to be read from the Module API node script:

   - By default, the `test-results` will be created in the directory of the `cypress.config`.